absmach/magistrala/README.md

 Mainflux Auth Server also provides user accounts and device and application access control with simple customizable scheme based on scoped JWTs.

 ### Install/Deploy
-Mainflux uses [MongoDB](https://www.mongodb.com/), so insure that it is installed on your system (more info [here](https://github.com/Mainflux/mainflux-lite/blob/master/doc/dependencies.md)).
+Mainflux uses [MongoDB](https://www.mongodb.com/), so insure that it is installed on your system.
 You will also need MQTT broker running on default port 1883 - for example [Mosquitto](https://mosquitto.org/).

+> N.B.
+Professional Mainflux deployments use [EMQTTD](https://github.com/mainflux/emqttd-docker) - massively scalable MQTT broker written in Erlang.
+They way it is used can be seen from [docker-compose.yml](docker-compose.yml)

 Installing Mainflux is trivial [`go get`](https://golang.org/cmd/go/):
 ```bash